molcikas/photon/README.md

 # Photon [![Build Status](https://travis-ci.org/molcikas/photon.svg?branch=master)](https://travis-ci.org/molcikas/photon)
-A micro ORM that supports aggregates and a fluent API to allow aggregates to be modeled from the business domain rather than the database tables without the trade-off of having separate models for the domain and database.
+A micro ORM that gives developers control over the SQL executed while also providing an easy way to do basic CRUD operations on entities.

-Traditional ORMs hide the SQL they are executing behind complicated modeling and custom querying languages.
+Traditional ORMs hide the SQL they are executing.
 This often leads to poorly constructed and slow queries that are difficult to diagnose and troubleshoot.
-Also, most traditional ORMs (especially JVM ones) require the object-database mapping to either be specified in XML or using annotations.
+They usually require the object-to-table mapping to either be specified in XML or using annotations.
 XML is error prone and difficult to maintain.
 Annotations clutter domain entities with persistence logic and require the entities to be structured similarly to the database tables, preventing them from being modeled purely from the business domain.

-Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving aggregates with multiple entities.
+Micro ORMs give developers greater control of the SQL but can be cumbersome to use, especially when loading and saving entities with sub-entities ("aggregates" in DDD terms).

-The goal of photon is to capture the best of both worlds by giving developers control over the SQL executed but still provide an easy way to do basic CRUD operations on aggregates, while also allowing entities to be free from the details of how they are persisted.
+The goal of photon is to capture the best of both worlds by giving developers control over the SQL executed while still providing an easy way to do routine CRUD operations on aggregates.
+It also allows entities to remain free from the details of how they are persisted.

 ## Getting Started

 ### Initializing Photon

-Simply construct a `Photon` object with a `DataSource` (which can be retrieved from connection poolers like `HikariCP`) or a JDBC url, username, and password.
+Construct a `Photon` object with a `DataSource` (which can be retrieved from connection poolers like `HikariCP`) or a JDBC url, username, and password.
 Then, register your aggregates using `registerAggregate()`.
 It is recommended to use the constructed `Photon` object as a singleton in your application.

 ### Registering Aggregates

-Immediately after constructing the `Photon` object, register each aggregate using the fluent API.
+Immediately after constructing the `Photon` object, register each aggregate by describing how the root entity and sub entities are mapped to database tables.
 For example:

 ```java
 photon.registerAggregate(Recipe.class)